timvink/mkdocs-print-site-plugin/docs/options.md

 `path_to_pdf`
 : Default is empty.
 Option to make it easier to add a link to the PDF version of the site on each page.
 See [Adding a PDF button](customization/pdf_button.md) for more info.

+`enabled`
+: Default is `true`.
+Enables you to deactivate this plugin.
+A possible use case is local development where you might want faster build times.
+It's recommended to use this option with an environment variable together with a default fallback (introduced in `mkdocs` v1.2.1, see [docs](https://www.mkdocs.org/user-guide/configuration/#environment-variables)).
+Example:

+    ```yaml
+    # mkdocs.yml
+    plugins:
+        - print-site:
+            enabled: !ENV [ENABLED_PRINT_SITE, True]
+    ```

+    Which enables you do disable the plugin locally using:

+    ```bash
+    export ENABLED_PRINT_SITE=false
+    mkdocs serve
+    ```

 `exclude`
 : Default is empty.
 Allows to specify a list of page source paths that should not be included in the print page.
 See [Do Not Print](customization/do_not_print.md#ignoring-an-entire-page) for more info.